expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ### Next.js projects with Expo

-If you want to use Expo components in your web-only project.
+This approach is useful if you want to use Expo components in your web-only project.

 <details><summary>Instructions</summary>
 <p>